 I-134, Affidavit of Support

-To show that visa applicants have sponsorship and will not become public charges while in the United States.
-The sponsor must file a separate affidavit for each applicant.
+Use this form to sponsor a visa applicant and show they will not become public charges while in the United States.
+You must file a separate affidavit for each applicant.

 Number of Pages